| | |

 before his death a proof that God had not planned the redemption before the foundation of

+the world.
 Both the two thousand years since

 and the four thousand years before the death of Christ were appointed times for other